CE-Timmer/DockBridge/README.md

 `DockBridge` is a standalone Spicetify extension package built to feed rich playback and lyric data into `SpotifyDock`.

+### This extension is made trough editing the Spotify extension `spicy-lyrics` by spikerko.

+### full credits to spikerko for allowing me to do this

 It keeps the Spicy Lyrics core pipeline available for lyric state, timing, and metadata capture, but removes the user-openable UI lifecycle so it can run quietly beside the original Spicy Lyrics extension.

 Important: